ba1090/Meraki-Create-Network/Readme.md

 - org_id: Organization ID that you are working on.
 You can find the Organization ID with: GET https://api.meraki.com/api/v1/organizations/

-- template_id: ID of the template you have created on the Meraki Dashboard you can find the template ID with: GET https://api.meraki.com/api/v1/organizations/ORGANIZATION_ID/configTemplates
+- template_id: ID of the template you have created on the Meraki Dashboard.
+You can find the template ID with: GET https://api.meraki.com/api/v1/organizations/<ORGANIZATION_ID>/configTemplates

 - time_zone: time zone of the network you are creating.
 For example: 'Europe/Rome'